AUTODIAL/AutoEIS/README.md

 Visit our [example notebooks](https://autodial.github.io/AutoEIS/examples.html) page to learn how to use AutoEIS.

+> [!WARNING]
+> The examples are designed to be run interactively, so you should use a Jupyter notebook-like environment like Jupyter Lab, IPython Notebook, or VSCode.
+The examples may not work as expected if you run them in a non-interactive environment like a Python REPL.
+For a smooth experience, please use a supported environment.

 ## Workflow

 The schematic workflow of AutoEIS is shown below: